pratjz/aws/CSAP.md

 1. Multiple choice and multiple answer questions
 2. 170 minutes and 75 Questions to complete the exam
 7. Exam requires a good understanding of all available AWS services
-8. Passing score is 80% i.e. need t ohave atleast 60 Questions correct
+8. Passing score is 750 out of 1000 i.e. need to have atleast 60 Questions correct
 9. Exam fee is USD 300
+10. You won't pass the exam if you don't know about AWS Organizations, Difference between SCP vs IAM Policy, Cross-Region Disaster Recovery, AWS Serverless Application Model (AWS SAM), AWS Server Migration Service (SMS), AWS Systems Manager, AWS CI/CD Tools (CodeCommit, CodeBuild, CodeDeploy, CodePipeline) and many more

+11. Get the AWS SA Professional practice tests in Udemy, which the TutorialsDojo team patterned the exam scenario, with up to 85% OFF by using the coupon code: TUTORIALSDOJO_G1 or by visting this link: https://www.udemy.com/aws-solutions-architect-professional-practice-exams-2018/?couponCode=TUTORIALSDOJO_G1

+12. Helpful AWS Cheat sheets: * https://tutorialsdojo.com/aws-cheat-sheets/

 <h3>What should I bring to an AWS Certification exam?</h3>
 - Govt ID